 Radio frequency identification technology (RFID) is having a major impact on the outpatient care industry.
-Co-ordinating staff members, patients and security personnel and monitoring equipment and medication have never been easier with RFID track and trace technology.
+Co-ordinating staff members, patients and security personnel and monitoring equipment and medication have never been easier with the exploration of using RFID.

 Reducing client attrition during treatment is a major issue for many outpatient care centres.
 Higher dropout rates based on client attributes are labeled “red flags” in the industry.

 Challenges in Out-Patient Care Centres

 The higher costs of the “Affordable Care Act” will end up costing companies more money per employee.
 With many hospitals running at full capacity outpatient care centers will have to support increasing numbers of patients, while still providing competent care to patients.
 Applying our RFID PersonnelTracking solution to an outpatient care centre may be a viable solution at expediting client care for large volumes of patients.